-- Help the casualty sit down. - If a second person is available ask them to phone the Health Centre on 244 or 01865 319244 from a mobile. - If the casualty is conscious and able to swallow, give them a sugary drink, sugar lumps, chocolate or any other sweet food. - Alternatively, if they have their own glucose gel help them to take it, then call the health centre. - If the casualty is unconscious but breathing normally place in the recovery position.
-Any concerns regarding breathing place in recovery position and phone for an ambulance and then the Health centre. - If the casualty is conscious but not fully and is unable to swallow phone the health centre.
-They may be agitated and resist being placed in the recovery position but if possible do so.
+- Help the casualty sit down. - If a second person is available ask them to phone the Health Centre on 01865 319244. - If the casualty is conscious and able to swallow, give them a sugary drink, sugar lumps, chocolate or any other sweet food. - Alternatively, if they have their own glucose gel help them to take it, then call the health centre. - If the casualty is unconscious but breathing normally place in the recovery position.
+Any concerns regarding breathing place in recovery position and phone for an ambulance and then the Health Centre. - If the casualty is conscious but not fully and is unable to swallow phone the health centre.

+They may be agitated and resist being placed in the recovery position but if possible you should do so.